-The principal control techniques and/or tools currently available for use against the spongy moth include chemical and biological pesticides, insect growth regulators (IGRs) and pheromones.
+The principal control techniques and/or tools currently available for use against the gypsy moth include chemical and biological pesticides, insect growth regulators (IGRs) and pheromones.
 Pheromones are synthetic reproductions of chemicals produced by moths to convey messages.
 Formulations of pheromone can be used as baits in traps for detection surveys or for control techniques such as mating disruption or mass trapping.
-For mating disruption, the pheromone is formulated to be spread aerially to saturate the area, "confusing" the males.
-Similarly, mass trapping saturates the area with traps, catching males before they are able to mate.
+For mating disruption the pheromone is formulated to be spread aerially to saturate the area "confusing" males.
+Similarly mass trapping saturates the area with traps, catching males before they are able to mate.
 Both of these techniques disrupt the mating cycle.
 Any of these techniques may be used independently or in conjunction with each other.

-Tree species not favored by the spongy moth include ash, true firs, cottonwood, catalpa, cedar, dogwood, sycamore, rhododendron, and tulip poplar.
+Tree species not favored by the gypsy moth include ash, true firs, cottonwood, catalpa, cedar, dogwood, sycamore, rhododendron, and tulip poplar.

 Figure 1.
-Spongy moth egg masses.
+Gypsy moth egg mass.

-SPONGY MOTH
+GYPSY MOTH

 Figure 2.
-Full grown spongy moth caterpillar.
+Full grown gypsy moth caterpillar.

 Figure 4.
-Spongy moth female.
+Gypsy moth female.

 Figure 3.
-Spongy moth pupa.
+Gypsy moth pupa.

 Figure 5.
-Spongy moth male.
+Gypsy moth male.